 - Ultimate Luxury: Les Suites at Cliff Bay best location and view

 - Best Value: Hotel Alto Lido – Funchal rooftop swimming pool under 100 Euros

 - Budget Hostel in Funchal: Santa Maria Hostel is easily the top hostel in Funchal

 MY EXPERIENCE AT THE PORTO MONIZ NATURAL SWIMMING POOLS

-I visited Porto Moniz multiple times during my three months on Madeira.
-It’s not just the kind of place you visit once, tick it off the bucket list and move on.
+I visited Porto Moniz multiple times during my three months in Madeira.
+It’s not just the kind of place you visit once, tick off the bucket list and move on.
 It’s a relaxing vibe.
-It’s where you come on a day-off, a place to recover the day after a long hike or a great spot to chill and catch up with a friend.
+It’s where you come on a day off, a place to recover the day after a long hike, or a great spot to chill and catch up with a friend.
 You can grab a little corner to yourself, laze about in the sun and enjoy the buzz of all the people at the pools.